-If you want to study a specific course in third level or you want to embark on a particular career, then you'll need to decide on the right subjects to study.
+If you want to study a specific course at third level or you want to embark on a particular career, then you'll need to decide on the right subjects to study.
 Some students may wish to wish to leave school at this point.
 This decision requires careful consideration.
-Where possible, this should be discussed with parents, guidance counsellor or simply someone whose opinion you respect.
+Where possible, this should be discussed with parents, a guidance counsellor or simply someone whose opinion you respect.

 Options within school

 This is a one year course that may be taken by students after completing Junior Cycle.
 The idea behind this one-year programme is to offer the students the opportunity to explore and discover areas of learning not covered in the normal exams orientated Leaving Cert. courses.

 Unlike the other Senior Cycle options (Leaving Cert., Leaving Cert.
 Applied, Leaving Cert.
 Vocational) there are no fixed subjects laid down for Transition Year.
 This gives the school the freedom to design a course that suits the needs of its own students.

 As well as studying sections of the normal Leaving Cert. the following are typical of activities that students get involved in during Transition Year.

 - Computer Studies

 - Media Studies

 - Work Experience